Whatsapp Icon

 Remembering Self-Care

 Finally, amidst focusing on communication with others, don't forget about self-care.
-Ensure you're getting enough rest, eating nutritious, vegetarian foods that support your healing, like leafy greens, whole grains, and fruits.
-Staying hydrated, engaging in light exercise as recommended by your doctor, and practicing mindfulness can also support your wellbeing during this time.
+Ensure you're getting enough rest, and eating nutritious, vegetarian foods that support your healing, like leafy greens, whole grains, and fruits.
+Staying hydrated, engaging in light exercise as recommended by your doctor, and practising mindfulness can also support your well during this time.

 Related Articles